mboysan/ping-pong-mpi-tcp/README.md

-# Ping-Pong Latency Test With MPI and TCP
+# Ping-Pong Latency Test With Java Open-MPI Bindings and Java TCP/IP Sockets

-This repo is used for measuring the TCP vs MPI latencies for a network of distributed processes.
+This repository is used for measuring the Java Open-MPI bindings vs Java TCP socket latencies for a network of distributed processes.
 Basically, it performs some ping-pong tests between a number of processes.

 A basic test consists of the following flow: